aiman-al-masoud/deixiscript/docs/thesis/7-deixiscript.typ

 Some verbs are traditionally regarded as optionally accepting two direct objects and are known as ditransitive verbs, such as the verb "to make" in the sentence: "the senate made him a consul".

 Some other verbs can be seen as requiring no subject at all, and are known as impersonal verbs, such as the verb "to rain" in the sentence "it rains".
-Since English always (syntactically) requires the subject slot to be filled, except in informal speech, the existence of such verbs isn't so obvious as in other languages which can drop the subject, such as Italian where the translation of the sentence mentioned above would be just "piove", without any visible subject.
+Since English always (syntactically) requires the subject slot to be filled, except in informal speech, the existence of such verbs isn't so obvious as in other languages which can drop the subject, such as Italian where the translation of the example sentence above would be just "piove", without any visible subject.

 Some simple sentences in English can have no verb at all: verbless sentences can be seen as alternative forms of an equivalent "verbful" sentence, and are typically used for the sake of brevity or to achieve some special rethorical effect, common examples include exclamations such as: "good job!" in lieu of "you did a good job!" or "excellent choice!" in place of: "this is an excellent choice!"